kubevela/kubevela/docs/introduction.md

 Kubernetes and relieves the pains of both the platform builders and the application developers by doing the following:

-- Kubevela enforces a single **application** concept and **ALL** the exposed Kubernetes capabilities serve for the applications only.
+- KubeVela enforces a single **application** concept and **ALL** the exposed Kubernetes capabilities serve for the applications only.
   It adopts the [Open Application Model](https://github.com/oam-dev/spec) (OAM) for its application definition.
 The conventional Pod and container concepts are completely eliminated.

-- A Kubevela application is composed of various supported components or [traits](https://github.com/oam-dev/spec/blob/master/introduction.md) and their schemas are determined by the platform builders.
-New capabilities can be added to Kubevela through a CRD registry mechanism.
+- A KubeVela application is composed of various supported components or [traits](https://github.com/oam-dev/spec/blob/master/introduction.md) and their schemas are determined by the platform builders.
+New capabilities can be added to KubeVela through a CRD registry mechanism.

 - KubeVela provides a rich set of tools to help platform builders to abstract the Kubernetes resource and CRD APIs.